Buying an Outdoor Doormat in 2023:

-Look for fabric or carpet doormats that have been specificially made for outdoor use, and are fast-drying.
+Look for fabric or carpet doormats that have been specifically made for outdoor use, and are fast-drying.

 Synthetic Rope Doormats

-Synthetic material that won't break down in bad weather is the best choice for your front door mat.
+Synthetic material that won't break down in bad weather can make the best front door mats.

 There are many color and style options available in doormats woven from synthetic rope.
 While all synthetic rope options will last longer than natural fiber, the heavier-duty the rope the longer your doormat will last.

 Our polypropylene and polysteel Lobster Rope Doormats use nautical rope designed to tether lobster traps to buoys in the sea.
 This rope is made for all elements - wind, rain, snow, ice, and sun - and dries extremely quickly.
 It is an ideal material for an outdoor door mat and they last for years.

 Check out all of our weatherproof Lobster Rope Doormats right here - over 30 colors available.